AngryUEFI/AngryCAT/README.md

 * 4 Byte unsigned LE message length
 * Length Bytes message

+## GETPAGINGINFO
+* ID: 0x11
+* Requests information on the paging setup of the given core
+* Responds with one or more PAGINGINFO packets
+* Note: all memory reads are done from core 0, AngryUEFI assumes core 0 has the full address space identity mapped

+### Structure
+* 8 Byte - core ID
+    * if the core is not started or not present this will be rejected
+    * if the core is not ready to accept a job, the cached core CR3 value will be used
+    * if the core is ready to accept a job, the current CR3 value will be retrieved and used
+    * if the core faulted, the current core CR3 will be read from the context, but might not have been updated
+    * if the core timed out, the current core CR3 will be read from the context, but might not have been updated
+* 4 times 8 Byte - index to send
+    * indicates which entry to send from PML4, PDPT, PD and PT
+    * sending the special value 0xffff (CURRENT_TABLE) will stop traversing and send the entire current table
+    * sending the special value 0xfffe (PREVIOUS_ENTRY) will stop traversing and send the previous level's entry
+    * any value, expcept the special values, above the max limit of the structure will be rejected
+    * Examples:
+        * 0, 0xfffe, 0, 0: returns the first PML4 entry
+        * 0xffff, 0, 0, 0: returns the entire PML4
+        * 0, 0xffff, 0, 0: returns the entire first PDPT
+        * 0, 0, 0, 0: returns the first page table entry in the first page directory in the first page directory pointer table in the first PML4 entry
+        * 0, 0, 0, 1: returns the second page table entry in the first page directory in the first page directory pointer table in the first PML4 entry
+        * 0, 0, 0, 0xfffe: returns the first page directory entry in the first page directory pointer table in the first PML4 entry
+        * 0, 0, 0, 0xffff: returns all page table entries in the first page directory in the first page directory pointer table in the first PML4 entry
+        * 512, 0, 0, 0: rejected, PML4 has only 512 entries

 ## REBOOT
 * ID: 0x21
 * Reboots the system